 Construction Companies or Contractors

-Similarly, construction companies can be held liable for car accidents caused by their negligence in work zones, such as improperly marked lanes or inadequate lighting.
+Construction companies can be held liable for car accidents caused by their negligence in work zones, such as improperly marked lanes or inadequate lighting.

 Private Property Owners

-Who You Can Sue Depends on Various Factors
+Factors that Affect Who You Can Sue

-Determining who you can sue after a car accident in Connecticut depends on a variety of factors, including liability, insurance coverage, and the specific circumstances of the accident.
+Who you can sue after a car accident in Connecticut depends on a variety of factors, including liability, insurance coverage, and the specific circumstances of the accident.

 Liability in the Accident

 Proving fault is the cornerstone of any car accident lawsuit.
 The rules vary by state, so it’s essential to understand how contributory or comparative negligence might affect your case and your ability to recover damages.
-Our Connecticut car accident lawyers excel at helping clients determine who to sue, and fighting for maximum compensation.
+Our Connecticut car accident lawyers excel at helping clients determine who to sue and fighting for maximum compensation.

-Insured vs. Uninsured Driver
+Insured vs. Uninsured Drivers

 Insurance Coverage of the Other Driver